February, 2010, Arizona, USA

-They were human, fallibly human, and like us; they took pleasure and delight in the trivial joys of fashion.
+They were human, fallibly humans, and like us; they took delight in the trivial joys of fashion.
 This anonymous, murdered woman, who died before I was born, would surely have bought her shoes in the same spirit that I bought mine."

-I thought about Hadassa, an Israeli female soldier I used to take shopping.
-She came home on leave from the IDF in military uniform, carrying an M- 16, sleeves rolled up, tanned from endless hours in the field commanding her troops, and she would tell me, "Now Moshe, what I need today is blush, eye shadow and mascara."
+I thought about Hadassah, an Israeli female soldier I often take shopping.
+She came home on leave from the IDF in military uniform, carrying an M- 16 rifle, sleeves rolled up, tanned from endless hours in the field commanding her troops, and she would tell me, "Now Moshe, what I need today is blush, eye shadow, and mascara."

 All the attacks and all the guns and bombs cannot take away the fact that she is a young woman.
 And yes, the frivolous make up, just like the impractical high-heeled red shoe, is a very important testament to her, and our, humanity.
 Our enemies cannot take that away from us.
 From the frivolous world of fashion I have learned a valuable lesson.

-Hadassa represents what we might call the "Warrior/Beauty", the delicate balance between our national obligations and our individuality.
-I am reminded of the British girls in World War Two who drew lines on their legs to make it look as if they were wearing the stockings they could no longer obtain during war time.
+Hadassah represents what we call the "Warrior/Beauty", the delicate balance between our national obligations and our individuality.
+I am reminded of the British girls in World War Two who drew lines on their legs to make it look as if they were wearing stockings they could no longer obtain during war time.
 Why think of stockings during war time?
-Because it shows our humanity, it is a form of a spiritual protest; I still matter, I am still human, you cannot reduce me to anything less.
+Because it show our humanity, it is a form of spiritual protest: I still matter, I am still human, you cannot reduce me to anything less.

-From the years 67 until about 73 nearly 1,000 Jews held out in the Judean desert, at the Masada fortress, against the thousands of well armed soldiers of the Roman 10th legion.
-If you visit the museum at the site today you will find, that among the remains of these 967 Jews was makeup kits.
-Yes, there were clear signs of women's make up utensils.
-Holding out against the cruel Romans, stuck for years on top of an isolated desert mountain, the women of Judea still cared about their appearance and applied make-up.
+From the year 67 C.E. until the year 73 C.E, nearly 1,000 Jews held out in the Judean desert at the fortress known as Masada, against the thousands of well-armed Roman soldiers.
+If you visit the museum at the site (which we do during our Tour and Train Krav Maga program) you will find, that among the artifacts and remains of these 967 Jews were make-up kits.
+Yes, there were clear signs of women's make-up utensils, eye liner, a brush etc. Holding out against the cruel Romans, stuck for years on the top of an isolated desert mountain, the women of Judea still cared about their appearance, and applied make-up.

-In the encounter with Eliyahu the prophet we hear about the thunder and lightning and the powerful winds.
-And then we hear about the "still, small, voice", and we learn that "God is in the still small voice."
-That high-heeled red shoe in Auschwitz is one form of the still small voice, the protest against racism and brutality.
-The female soldier needing make up is a protest against endless war, suicide bombers and rockets launched against our civilian population.
-The shoes and the makeup are part of our struggle for humanity.
+In the encounter with Eliyahu the Prophet (Elijah) we hear about the thunder and lighting, and the powerful winds.
+And then we hear about the "Still, small, voice", and we learn that "God is in the still small voice."
+That high-heeled red shoe in Auschwitz is one form of the still small voice, the protest against brutality.
+The female soldier needing make-up is a protest against endless war, suicide bombers and rockets launched against our civilian population.
+The shoes and the make-up are part of our struggle for humanity.